2026 Los Angeles elections: District 9

 The 9th district is situated in the South Los Angeles region and encompasses the neighborhoods of Exposition Park, Historic South Central, and the L.A.
 Live–Los Angeles Convention Center complex within South Park.
 The incumbent is Curren Price, who was first elected in 2013.
 He is term-limited and can not seek re-election to office, and has instead endorsed his chief of staff Jose Ugarte to replace him.
+Ugarte and community organizer Estuardo Mazariegos advanced to the runoff.
+The district will have its first Latino representative and first non-Black council member in over 63 years, since Edward R. Roybal last represented it.

+Ugarte's candidacy has been dogged by allegations that he violated city ethics rules by failing to disclose income he made from lobbying while working in City Hall.